iiasa/ixmp/doc/source/api.rst

 Java
 ----

-The `ixmp` is powered by a Java interface to connect a database instance with the scientific programming interfaces and the web user interface.
+The `ixmp` is powered by a Java interface to connect a database instance with the scientific programming interfaces.
-The full documentation of the ixmp Java source will be available shortly.